-The City is currently developing a Social Framework to inform the City's future priorities, areas of investment, and advocacy.
-An update on the project was presented to City Council on September 6, 2022.
-The development of the Framework is comprised of two components:
+The City is currently developing a Social Development Framework to inform the Social Development Department's guiding principles, priorities, areas of investment, performance indicators and advocacy.
+An update on the project was presented to City Council on September 6, 2022 and a completed report will be reviewed by Council by the end of 2023.

 Penticton Social Development Team